palak010820/Pythonest-Python-Programming-intern/README.md

 # Pythonest-Python-Programming-intern
-This project includes the usage of python libraries to make a working calculator that includes arithmetic operations
+This includes the usage of python libraries to make working projects